GitauHarrison/notes/recaptcha.md

 ```

 SQLite saves the database tables locally in a disk by creating a _migration directory_ which stores all the _migration scripts_.
 The `flask db` sub-command is added by Flask-Migrate to manage everything related to database migrations.
-So let's create the migration repository:
+So let's create the migration repository and update our database:

 ```python
 # create migration repository